HwWobbe/Wip-Main/README.md

   - dscuss this with Katie@Boast
     - ideally their "on-going' methodology will be able to reduce the needs to myThoughts and LzWrangling
       - ensure an adequate discussion of Fees and Charges
+        - bear in mind the benefits of Defence, in the event of Challenge
+          - check the fine-print for limitations
   - TA's role as of 2025-01
     - GIS data lib interfaces
       - try to find an example in Jeremy's tests